Day 9 – we’re doing this!

 Several people within my circle said ‘you can’t build a commission-only sales force’.

-At this time I was posting Indeed, Facebook and WorkInStartups all in hunt for a cold caller.
+At this time I was posting Indeed, Facebook and WorkInStartups all in the hunt for a cold caller.

 I’d even interviewed several people; others had started but nothing meaningful ever came from it.